Investing in our communities

-Through our community investment and educational speaker programmes, charitable donations and employee volunteers, we’re always keen to support valuable causes and invest our time with environmental and community partners in your area.
-We’re also available to provide ongoing support to raise awareness about the journey of water and our environment.
+We're always keen to support valuable causes and invest our time with environmental and community partners in your area.
+We do this through our community investment and educational speaker programmes, charitable donations and employee volunteers.
+We can also provide ongoing support to raise awareness about the journey of water and our environment.

-We aim to support charitable groups within the communities we serve through projects that link to our core business of water supply and wastewater treatment.
+We aim to support charitable groups within the communities we serve.
+We do this through projects that link to our core business of water supply and wastewater treatment.

-If you would like to apply for support, download and complete the application form below.
+If you'd like to apply for support, download and complete the application form below.

 All applications are reviewed by our Charities Committee that meets quarterly to consider the requests for funding.
-You can also read our full guidelines and criteria document below.
+You can also read our full guidelines and criteria document.

 To allow us to consider your application as quickly as possible, please make sure it reaches us before the following dates.
 Any applications received after the deadline will be referred to the next quarter.

-As our chosen charity, we share WaterAid’s vision of a world where every single person has access to safe water and sanitation.
-We’ve supported their mission since 1981, donating over £35 million thanks to the help and generosity of our employees and customers.
+WaterAid is our chosen charity.
+We share their vision of a world where every single person has access to safe water and sanitation.
+Since 1981, we've donated over £35 million thanks to the help and generosity of our employees and customers.

-Our staff volunteers previously worked on a four-year project in Bangladesh, which helped give more than 50,000 people access to clean water and 53,000 people access to safe toilets.
-We’re now working on a project in Malawi that aims to improve access to safe water and sanitation in two towns: Kasungu and Mponela.
+Our staff volunteers previously worked on a four-year project in Bangladesh.
+This helped give more than 50,000 people access to clean water and 53,000 people access to safe toilets.
+We’re now working on a project in Malawi to improve access to safe water and sanitation in Kasungu and Mponela.

 We believe we need to empower people in Malawi, particularly local council officers, water board employees and citizens, to help make a sustainable change.

-We’re keen to encourage our employees to get involved in charitable fundraising for causes close to their hearts.
-To help make a difference to their chosen charities, we offer a pound-for-pound matched funding scheme up to a maximum of £2,000 for registered charities.
+We’re keen to encourage our employees to get involved in fundraising for causes close to their hearts.
+We offer a pound-for-pound matched funding scheme up to a maximum of £2,000 for registered charities.

-Our employees also have the option to support their favourite charities with our payroll scheme, Give as you Earn, which sees us contribute an additional 10% to our employee’s donations each month.
+Our employees also have the option to support their favourite charities with our payroll scheme, Give as you Earn.
+This sees us contribute an additional 10% to our employee’s donations each month.

 We’re proud to support a wide range of community projects and charities across our region.
 Here are some of the projects we’ve recently supported:

-The Ahoy Centre is a water sports-based charity in London whose aim is to give disadvantaged and at-risk youths as well as disabled people more opportunities to participate in activities and water-based courses.
-With our grant, they were able to purchase additional boatbuilding materials to support their life-changing apprenticeships.
+The Ahoy Centre is a water sports-based charity in London.
+They aim to give disadvantaged and at-risk youths and disabled people opportunities to take part in activities and water-based courses.
+With our grant, they were able to purchase more boatbuilding materials to support their life-changing apprenticeships.
 They even named their very first cutter rowing boat after us – all aboard the Thames Watermen!
 Read more about The Ahoy Centre on their website.

 We provided a grant to support the charity KIDS and their ‘Love the Lea’ project, which ran over the summer.
-With our grant, KIDS was able to organise educational and fun trips to help disabled children in Hackney connect with their local river, discover wildlife and learn more about water pollution, including the perils of plastic.
+With our grant, KIDS organised fun, educational trips to help disabled children in Hackney connect with their local river.
+They discovered local wildlife and learned more about pollution, including the perils of plastic.
 Read more about the KIDS’ Adventure Playground here.

-We provided funding for the Surrey Care Trust’s Swingbridge boat initiative, which gives young people and vulnerable adults the opportunity to crew boats, take part in conservation projects and enjoy boat trips.
+We provided funding for the Surrey Care Trust’s Swingbridge boat initiative.
+The project gives young people and vulnerable adults the opportunity to crew boats.
+They can also take part in conservation projects and enjoy boat trips.
 Read more about the Swingbridge boat initiative here.